venxii/Testrepo/basic.md

 # Testrepo

-A repo to understand the basic features of github and vsc.
+A repo to understand the basic features of github and vscode.
 <br>
 send help T^T
 <br>